Marc Lacelle

-Marc Lacelle (born March 8, 1958, in Montreal, Quebec) is a former Canadian football player who played with the Montreal Alouettes and the Montreal Concordes as a running back.
+Marc Lacelle (born March 8, 1958, in Montreal, Quebec) is a Canadian former professional football player who played with the Montreal Alouettes and the Montreal Concordes as a running back.
 Lacelle ran for 254 yards in his career on 69 attempts, scoring 2 rushing touchdowns.
 He also caught 26 passes for 230 yards and 3 receiving touchdowns and returned 12 kickoffs for 236 yards.